yusale9/student-showcase/student-work/chana-willinger/readme.md

 Powerlix Ltd - 2019-2021

-Copywriter, Content Writer, Customer Service
+Copywriter, Content Writer, and Customer Service

 * I built both the copywriting department and customer service department mostly from scratch.
 * I created processes for copywriting, I created the copy, edited the copy, and renewed old copy.